Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Results and Discussion

 First, as in Simulation A, we examine cases where obviously unnatural edges appear, such as ``HbA1c'' $\rightarrow$ ``Age'', and investigate whether changes in causal coefficients or bootstrap probabilities affect the confidence probabilities.
 We base this analysis on the DirectLiNGAM results from a subsampled dataset of 1,000 instances where such edges actually appear, as shown in Figure~\ref{fig:health_causal graph}(a).
 Process A in Figure~\ref{fig:reliability_test_1} clearly illustrates how the causal graph and bootstrap probability matrix are modified and mounted in SCP, in the case of examining ``HbA1c'' $\rightarrow$ ``Age''.
 In addition, we also examine the cases of ``Waist'' $\rightarrow$ ``Age'' and ``BMI'' $\rightarrow$ ``Age'', all of which are similarly unnatural paths, since ``Age'' is determined only by birthday and the passage of time.

 Figure~\ref{fig:uncommon_sense_results} shows the values of $\overline{p_{ij}}$ and its dependence on causal coefficients in (a) and on bootstrap probabilities in (b).
-It is confirmed from these graphs that, regardless of the values of $c$ or $b$, the confidence probabilities in the existence of the causal relationships of ``HbA1c'' $\rightarrow$ ``Age'', ``Waist'' $\rightarrow$ ``Age'' and ``BMI'' $\rightarrow$ ``Age'' are almost zero (below $1 \times 10^{-5})$).
-From these graphs, it is confirmed that, regardless of the coefficient values or bootstrap probabilities, the confidence probabilities in causal relationships for these unnatural edges remain almost zero and constant.
+These graphs confirm that, regardless of the values of $c$ or $b$, the confidence probabilities in causal relationships of ``HbA1c'' $\rightarrow$ ``Age'', ``Waist'' $\rightarrow$ ``Age'' and ``BMI'' $\rightarrow$ ``Age'' remain almost zero (below $1 \times 10^{-5})$).

 Moreover, the results of the regression analysis are also shown in Table~\ref{tab:regression in uncommon sense}.
 Here, the function for the regression \footnote{ \textcolor{black} {For more strict discussion, since the range of the confidence probability $\overline{p_{ij}}$ is $0 \leq \overline{p_{ij}} \leq 1$, it is more natural to introduce a logistic function for fitting.
 However, to simply understand the dependence of $\overline{p_{ij}}$ on $c$ or $b$, we tentatively adopt the linear function for the regression in this paper. } } is set as follows: